GZHU-DVL/TSFormer/README.md

 ## Evaluation

+The metric testing code we are using can be found at https://github.com/liuqk3/PUT, and it is located in the scripts/metrics folder.

 The diversity can be evaluated by:
 ```
 python scripts/metrics/cal_psnr.py  --gt_dir [path to groundtruth directory] --result_dir [path to output directory]